-Notes to the Financial Statements For the period from the date of incorporation on May 28, 2021 to November 30, 2021 (Expressed in Canadian dollars)
+For the three months ended February 28, 2022 (unaudited) and for the period from the date of incorporation on May 28, 2021 to November 30, 2021

 Decommissioning, restoration and similar liabilities

 The Company recognizes provisions for statutory, contractual, constructive or legal obligations associated with the reclamation of exploration and evaluation properties and retirement of long-term assets, when those obligations result from the acquisition, construction, development or normal operation of the assets.
 The net present value of future cost estimates arising from the decommissioning of plant, site restoration work and other similar retirement activities is added to the carrying amount of the related asset, and depreciated on the same basis as the related asset, along with a corresponding increase in the provision in the year incurred.
 Discount rates using a pre-tax rate that reflect the current market assessments of the time value of money are used to calculate the net present value.